Improbable (The X-Files): Reviews

 "Improbable" received mostly positive reviews from critics.
 Jessica Morgan of Television Without Pity awarded the episode a "B+".
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode four stars out of five, and called the script "very witty".
 The two wrote that "the brilliance of Chris Carter's direction" allowed the viewer of the episode to see it "from God's point of view".
 Shearman and Pearson concluded that the episode "is not as smart as it thinks it is.
 But it's still pretty smart."
 M.A.
 Crang, in his book Denying the Truth: Revisiting The X-Files after 9/11, called the episode "bizarre yet amusing" and said that the central numerology story "doesn't feel like it's enough to sustain an entire episode".

-The Guardian listed "Improbable" as one of the "13 best X-Files episodes ever".
 UGO named God/Mr. Burt as one of the "Top 11 X-Files Monsters", noting that "as [series creator Chris Carter] imagines him, [God] is a benevolent deity, constantly prodding his creatures to look at the patterns before them, to see the overall plan that he's laid out.
 He's doomed to failure, and he knows it, though it doesn't stop him from trying".